JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Application-Structure/src/02-Free/04-Onion-Architecture.md

 -- framework, UI, database, etc. without rewriting any code of the main code.
 ```

+Thus, this recursive nature is what can lead to stack overflows and hence why we need to use `Run` instead of `Free`.

 ## Examples and Implications

 To see some examples and the implications of this idea, read the following links and translate the `IO` monad to `Effect` and the mention of Purescript's now-outdated `Eff` monad to `Effect`: